In our society, we value intelligence and most people strive to become experts in their field.

 1. Practice What You Preach; Preach What You Practice

 When you are trying to better yourself or help others achieve their goals, it is important to be consistent.
 Just because you read a book doesn’t mean you understand it.
 It goes the opposite as well, just because you can tell someone one aspect of a technique does not mean you know it all.
-Be open to new knowledge, but also be willing to practice it.

-2. Happiness and Success Do not Go Hand in Hand
+2. Happiness and Success Do Not Go Hand in Hand

 If you believe that, you need to reevaluate why you are doing what you are doing.
 Chances are, the changes you are trying to make will not stick if it means very little to your life path.
 Every failure you experience is, in fact, a step toward your goal, towards success.

 3. You Have More Worth Than a Piece of Paper

-The piece of paper I am referencing is your resume.
-So many “smart” people think that some black lines on a fancy piece of paper is what makes them stand out.
-It does not.
+The piece of paper I am referencing is your CV.
+So many “smart” people think that some black lines on a fancy piece of paper are what make them stand out.
+They do not.
 While yes, some places look for specific black lines, they need a person, not that piece of paper.

 4. Limit Your Options